Austria says Airbus should react seriously to allegations

-VIENNA Austria's defence ministry urged Airbus (AIR.PA) on Thursday to react constructively contribute to its allegations of wilful deception and fraud against the defence group.
+VIENNA Austria's defense ministry urged Airbus (AIR.PA) on Thursday to react constructively contribute to its allegations of wilful deception and fraud against the defense group.

-"Airbus would be well advised not to fall back into past mistakes and to contribute to clearing up the allegations with more seriousness and less emotion," a spokesman for the defence minister said.
+"Airbus would be well advised not to fall back into past mistakes and to contribute to clearing up the allegations with more seriousness and less emotion," a spokesman for the defense minister said.

 Earlier, Airbus Chief Executive Thomas Enders described an Austrian fraud investigation as "politically-motivated abuse of the legal system" after Vienna investigators disclosed an investigation against him on Wednesday.